 So don’t miss out on this opportunity and make sure you’re offering the best presentation possible, based on what the audience needs.

 If you’re using a platform like Walnut, you can do this based on data.
 Using the demo analytics provided, you can track how prospects experience your product and tweak your sales demos and sales presentations based on your findings, to be even more efficient in the future.

 The platform also lets you personalize your demos at scale, which allows you to optimize your storytelling and create sales presentations that’ll close deals.

 So what are you waiting for?
-Revolutionize your sales by clicking that big purple “Get Started” button on the top of the screen.
+Revolutionize your sales by clicking that big “Get Started” button on the top of the screen.